adityadhopade/interview_deck/docker_compose_trivia.md

 - Resolves scaling Problem

-### But here PORT numbers for the containers are given randomly ; so for every docker compose restart our ports will change so it will create a havoc on Network Managers.
+### But here PORT numbers for the containers are given randomly; so for every docker compose restart our ports will change so it will create havoc on Network Managers.

 - Workaround for that will be just like